Rie Asano M.A.

 Asano, R. (2012).
 Concepts for the Comparative Research on Language and Music.
 In: J. Wewers, & U. Seifert (Eds.), Under Construction: Trans- and Interdisciplinary Routes in Music Research.
 Proceedings of SysMus11, Cologne 2011.
 (17-28).
 Osnabrück: epOs Music.

 Asano, R. (2016).
 Syntax in Music and Language: A Comparative Approach and Action-Oriented Perspective.
-The Lecture Series Systematic Musicology: Perception and Cognition of Music, November 2016.
+The Lecture Series Systematic Musicology: Perception and Cognition of Music.
+Dresden, Germany, November 2016.

 Asano, R., & Struckmeier, V. (2016).
 Structure in Music and Language: Why there is no (language-like) Syntactic Structure in Music.
 Sounds and Structure in Language and Music.
 Cologne, Germany, June 2016.

 Seifert, U., & Asano, R. (2015).
 Comparative Biomusicology: On comparing music and language as cognitive systems.
 CCLS lecture.
 Cologne, Germany, February 2015.
 (Abstract)

 Asano, R. (2013).
 Biolinguistics and biomusicology: The quest for uniqueness and modularity of the human mind.
 Comparative Biolinguistics: An Explanatory Workshop.
 Barcelona, Spain, November 2013.